shortpage/structout/docs/installation.md

 # Quick Start

-> Three options to get up-and-running.
+> Two options to get up-and-running.
 Choose what fits your workflow.

 ---